 Teaching Enhancement Grant

-The deadline for the Spring 2014 Teaching Enhancement Grants is March 18th, by 5pm.
+The deadline for the Spring 2016 Teaching Enhancement Grants is Friday, March 27th, by 12pm noon (CST).

 The Faculty Center for Excellence in Teaching (FaCET) provides grants to support UMKC teachers who are actively working to enhance college-level teaching and learning and who are willing to share this work with their colleagues.
 The grant program was initiated and developed by UMKC faculty and it is fully supported by the Provost and the Deans’ Council.